NicolaeNMV/BehindTheOverlay/README.md

 ## Features

 * Requires no special permissions.
-* Extremely lightweight, relies on little known ``document.elementFromPoint`` browser's function to find elements that are in front with the highest z-index.
-* Non-intrusive.
+* Extremely lightweight.
 The extension activates only when you click its button, thereby it has no impact on navigation performance when you don't use the extension.
-Doesn't inject tons of CSS rules as AdBlock/uBlock extensions are doing for example.
+Doesn't use tons of rules as AdBlock/uBlock extensions are doing for example.
 * Supports hiding of multiple DOM overlay elements.
 * Enables overflow auto of the body when overlay script hides it to disable the scroll of the page.
 * Support of keyboard shortcut.
 Ctrl+Shift+X on Windows,Linux and Cmd+Shift+X on Mac.